 - These are costs that occur before the product is released.

 - External Failure Costs

-- These are failures that are identified by the customer.
+- These are failure costs that are identified by the customer.

 - These are costs that occur after the product is released to the customer.

-If Cost of Conformance if greater than the Cost of Non-conformance, it essentially means, the amount of money you spend to avoid failures/ensure quality is more than the losses you suffer because of failures due to poor quality.
+If the Conformance cost is greater than the Cost of Non-conformance, it essentially means, the amount of money you spend to avoid failures/ensure quality is more than the losses you suffer because of failures due to poor quality.
 This situation makes spending on ensuring quality illogical.
-So, the Cost of Conformance should always be lower than the Cost of Non-Conformance.
+So, the Cost of Conformance should always be lower than the Cost of NonConformance.